 The field research for an MA degree will be part of our 'MA by Research' programme: a 1-year (full time) or 2-year (part time) programme of supervised research into a subject of your choice, supported by research training.

-The School of Modern Languages and Cultures acknowledge the continuing generous support received from both the Royal Thai Embassy and the Royal Thai Consulate in Hull for the Thai Studies at Leeds.
+The School of Languages, Cultures and Societies acknowledge the continuing generous support received from both the Royal Thai Embassy and the Royal Thai Consulate in Hull for the Thai Studies at Leeds.
 This has included the provision of internships for our students who have spent up to three months at the Embassys Office of Educational Affairs and helped at the Taste of Thailand Festival held in Regent's Park in 2009 and in 2012.
 The Embassy has also provided substantial support to build our library collection of books on Thailand, providing an invaluable resource for all studying and researching the country.

 In addition, since 2009 the Embassy has given annual awards to our students for outstanding academic achievements.
 These prizes - the 'Saranrom Award' awarded to the best graduate student(s) of the Thai Studies programme and the 'Lanna Award' awarded to the best student of the Thai year abroad - consists of £500, a certificate and a shield.